 Anyone who witnesses concerning behavior (commonly called a "bystander") can and should report that information to the Title IX Office (OPHD).
 GSIs, as Responsible Employees, have a duty to report what they observe as well as what is reported to them.
 For example, a bystander hearing someone direct sexually suggestive comments and jokes toward another may create a hostile environment for the bystander.
 By reporting what you observe, you provide an opportunity for the subject of the harassment to also receive information and support, where they might have been reluctant to report themselves.
 Even if the subject of the harassment does not feel that they were harassed, the behavior might create a hostile environment for the bystander.
-A romantic relationship between a faculty member or GSI and a student, itself potentially contrary to university policy on Consensual Relationships (https://campuspol.berkeley.edu/policies/relationshipconflict.pdf?Refresh=0.335481989678), may create the perception of disparate treatment or favoritism, regardless of whether it is actually occurring.
+A romantic relationship between a faculty member or GSI and a student, itself potentially contrary to University policy on Consensual Relationships, may create the perception of disparate treatment or favoritism, regardless of whether it is actually occurring.